-Private guitar lessons for beginners, intermediate, and advanced players with an experienced, patient, and qualified professional.
+Private classical guitar lessons over Zoom and in Berlin for beginners, intermediate, and advanced players with an experienced, patient, and qualified professional.
 We will start from the beginning and focus on the fundamental techniques that will equip your fingers to play virtually any style of music with ease.

 Guitar lessons will help you to:

 The classical guitar style will be incorporated into our weekly lessons.
 It is the goal of this first period to supply each student with a foundation of understanding in the classical guitar technique that will allow them to progress in the musical direction of their choice, whether they wish to continue with classical or integrate popular or folk styles.
 Each lesson plan is tailored to the individual student.

 Stephan Kane is dedicated to providing exceptional guitar instruction that creates an atmosphere of learning and enjoyment for students to exude confidence and joy in their musical playing and expression for a lifetime.

 “I hired Stephan to continue teaching my son classical guitar, and we have been beyond pleased.
 Stephan has been an absolute pleasure to work with — flexible with scheduling, super friendly and very knowledgeable.
 Most importantly, my son really responds to him.
 Stephan has a very calm demeanor and is great with kids.
 He has also gone out of his way to let us know about classical guitar concerts and events which my son has really enjoyed.
 My son is really blossoming under Stephan’s instruction and seems to be genuinely inspired to continue learning.

 I wholeheartedly recommend Stephan for any child or adult wanting to learn (or continue learning) classical guitar!”